-Most instrumented buildings with seismic monitoring systems centered the purpose of this on recording structural responses to damaging and potentially damaging earthquakes [1, 2].
-This recorded data is used to further understanding of actual building dynamic behavior, ultimately leading to advancements in research (e.g. damage detection) and building codes (e.g., improved empirical relations [3].)
+Most instrumented buildings with seismic and structural health monitoring systems focused the purpose of this on recording structural responses to damaging and potentially damaging earthquakes, like is the case in California with the State of California Strong Motion Instrumentation Program (2017) and the USGS National Strong Motion Project (2017).
+This recorded data is used to further understanding of actual building dynamic behavior, ultimately leading to advancements in research (e.g. damage detection) and building codes e.g., improved empirical relations, Goel RK and Chopra AK (1997.)
 Over time, the cost-bearing public (owners and residents) indirectly benefit from this work by owning and residing in safer structures.
 However, there is opportunity for the public to benefit directly from earthquake monitoring technology.
-Advances in client-based informationdriven services has led to a new application of seismic monitoring; earthquake business continuity.
+Advances in client-based information-driven services has led to a new application of seismic monitoring; earthquake business continuity.

-Although the concept of using strong-motion data to the benefit of building owners has been considered in the past [4], it has only recently been implemented as a holistic, commercially viable solution for business continuity.
-We attribute this to a combination of strategic academic and industrial partnerships, advantageous commercial opportunities, and a growing body of knowledge and experience on the topic.
+Although the concept of using strong-motion data to the benefit of building owners has been considered in the past, Celebi M et al. (2004), it has only recently been implemented as a holistic, commercially viable solution for business continuity, as a result of strategic academic and industrial partnerships, commercial opportunities, and a growing knowledge and experience on the topic.